ztfo/mo/docs/PROJECT_STATUS.md

 1. ✅ Fix the TypeScript template literal errors in the export-dialog.ts file
 2. ✅ Fix remaining TypeScript errors in other files
 3. ✅ Restore the full TypeScript compilation process
+4. ✅ Implement enhanced task sidebar with filtering and search
-4. Continue implementing the planned features as outlined in the Implementation Plan
+5. Continue implementing the planned features as outlined in the Implementation Plan

 ---